Boruha/TurtleWars/README.md

 # TurtleWars
-This repository have all files of a videogame developed by 7 classmates of ing. multimedia in 2018 from 'University of Alicante'.
+This is a PC videogame developed by seven studients of Multimedia Engeneering at 'University of Alicante' in 2018.
-It's made with C++ and XML in 'Ubuntu 16.04'.
+It's coded in C++ and XML in 'Ubuntu 16.04'.
 We used 'Codeblocks' IDE, SFML and tinyXML libraries.